gSchool/DNA-release-3/02-Phase-A/05_digital_services_market.md

 The Federal Acquisition Regulation (FAR) authorizes a broad range of communication with potential contractors.
 However, teams often don’t take full advantage of these existing flexibilities, a theme we will continue to see throughout Module 103.
 Perhaps it’s risk-avoidance based fear driving teams to not use these flexibilities, or comfort with known methods, or maybe even unawareness of other effective strategies.
 It’s often easier to do what has always been done- form habits and become comfortable.
 We’re human.
 It’s okay if you have fallen into this trap.

-Our goals are to help make you more comfortable with other approaches and strategies, and to recognize innovative approaches are essential for the DoD’s success this constantly changing market.
+Our goals are to help make you more comfortable with other approaches and strategies, and to recognize innovative approaches are essential for the DoD’s success in this  constantly changing market.

 ![The most damaging phrase in the language is 'It's always been done that way.' - Grace Hopper](__images/52_hopper.png)